 Support for Outreach Programs:

 In addition to the care of the Nepal Orphans Home (NOH) children, our organization supports many other projects.
-Some of these projects are described briefly below.
+A few of these projects are described briefly below.

-Kanti Children’s Hospital: This is our second year of supporting terminally ill children in the cancer ward.
+Kanti Children’s Hospital: With generous donations from the Healing Buddha Foundation, NOH supports terminally ill children in the cancer ward.
 Fresh fruit and food treats are supplied twice a week and birthdays of the children are celebrated, complete with birthday cake, candles, presents, balloons and sweets.
 Support (generally for pain medications) is provided for poor families who cannot afford the medical costs.
-We are hoping to create a “Make A Wish”-type program for these well-deserving children.
-The average wish may run up to $500.
-Our monthly support minus medicine, which is not constant, runs $200.

-Answering the Call When Needed: When NOH learned of a remote village having run out of rice and other staples and surviving on nettle soup we responded with a delivery of rice, dhal, oil, flour, and salt enough for 24 families to last one month costing $450.
+Answering the Call When Needed: When NOH learned of a remote village running out of rice and other staples and surviving on nettle soup, we responded.
+A delivery of rice, dhal, oil, flour, and salt enough for 24 families for a month costs $450.

-The good folks of Brushwang Village arriving where the road ends to receive their food
+The villagers of Brushwang arriving where the road ends to receive their food

 When No One Else Will Help: Local families in need are frequently brought to our attention.
-While we try to provide temporary support to see a family through a particular crisis, occasionally we offer support over a longer term.
-NOH gives one family enough funds to cover the costs of education for two of its children in addition to life sustaining medicine for the father’s illness.
-Another family receives money to pay for food and other household needs for the crippled mother and her three young children.
-We have covered the cost for medical emergencies and even a kidney transplant.
-In addition we have provided the boarding fees of a young blind student at college for the past 3 years.
-Currently this local charity averages $250 per month.
+While we try to provide temporary support to see a family through a crisis, occasionally we offer support over a longer term.
+For example, NOH Outreach gives one family enough funds to cover the costs of education for two of the children in addition to life-sustaining medicine for the father’s illness.
+Another family of a crippled mother and three young children receives money to pay for food and other household needs.
+We have covered the cost for medical emergencies and even a kidney transplant for a local young man.
+In addition, we have provided the boarding fees of a young blind student at college for the past three years.
+Currently NOH local charity averages $250 per month.